whitelizard/tiip/README.md

 Meant to be used as the "function" of the API between 2 communication nodes -- the command to the receiver. (`payload` contains the functions "arguments".)

 #### payload
-The actual thing that needs to be sent to the other side.
-Often regarded as the "arguments" to the API "function" called in `signal`.
+The actual thing(s) that needs to be sent to the other side.
+Often regarded as the "arguments" to the API "function" specified in `signal`.
+Preferably an Object (dictionary/associative array) with named values.
+Previously an Array, but the Object data type is recommended.

 **Ex:**
 - Sensor values (push data from a device)
 - User records (requested from a database)
 - Notification records published on an internal bus channel for instance